NEWS

 vJuly 16, 2014

-Aki and her collaborator Lynnette Widder received a 2014 Core77 Design Award in the Strategy and Research category.
+The project Making the Giraffe Path, a collaboration with Lynnette Widder, I received a 2014 Core77 Design Award in the Strategy and Research category.
 The jury commented, "We have entered a new era of urban design where amenities like parks and public spaces are finally getting the professional attention they deserve.
 This project is a bold attempt to open up the design of an engaging trail way that would connect five Northern Manhattan urban parks in ways that could make them as collectively engaging as New York’s High Line or Chicago’s Millennium Park."

 Lantern Field wins 2013 AL Design Award